Becoming a host family in Italy

 - you are able to offer an individual room

-- you speak local language (English) in your daily life
+- you speak local language (Italian) in your daily life

-- you allow your au pair to attend a language course (up to twice a week)
+- you are willing to allow the au pair to attend a language course

-To help look after your children and help out with light household chores relating to the children.
-Agree duties with your au pair beforehand and include all these duties in your contract.
+Your au pair will look after your children and will help you out with light household chores.
+Discuss your duties beforehand and include all the points you agree upon in your contract.